falko-buschke/GBF_Indicator_A2/README.md

 ## Reporting on the extent of natural ecosystems under the Kunming-Montreal Global Biodiversity Framework
 Code and data to replicate the analyses presented in the unpublished manuscript:

-* [Blinded] *et al.* (In preparation) Reporting on the extent of natural ecosystems under the Kunming-Montreal Global Biodiversity Framework.
+* Buschke, F.T. *et al.* (In preparation) Reporting on the extent of natural ecosystems under the Kunming-Montreal Global Biodiversity Framework.

  Accurate as of 24 July 2026.
-For enquiries, contact `[blinded]`
+For enquiries, contact `falko.buschke@gmail.com`

  ## Repository structure
  The repository is made up of two code-scripts, two datasets, and a folder with outputs.